What Are The Causes of Kidney Stones?

 Kidney stones can be eliminated from the body, however, without causing permanent effects.
 They are painful and have the ability to come back if you don’t find and establish treatment.
 If a long time goes by between the formation of the stones and treatment, it could cause consequences in the kidney, along with other adverse effects.

-It is quite common for kidney stones to not present symptoms during their formation.
+It is quite common for kidney stones not to show any symptoms during their formation.
 They can even move down the ducts called ureters, which are then transported to the bladder by the urine.
 That’s how, when they show up, the stones could block and threaten the passage of urine from the kidneys.

 This illness can bring a lot of diverse symptoms.
-The primary is intestinal pain that begins sporadically and suddenly, ending in just the same way.
+The primary is intestinal pain that begins sporadically and suddenly, and ends just the same way.
 So there are two types of pain that one can experience.
-The first contracts in one side of the back or in the abdominal region.
+The first is on one side of the back or in the abdominal region.
 The second type of pain could possibly extend to the testicles (testicular pain) or to the groin (groin pain).

 Other symptoms could be: